Maguethh/Airbnb-Clone/README.md

 ## Contributing
 This project is open to contributions.
 Feel free to open an issue to report a bug or propose a new feature.
 Pull requests are welcome.

-## License
-This project is licensed under the MIT License.
-Please see the `LICENSE` file for more information.

 ## Note
 This project is currently under development and is not considered complete.
 Additional features may be added in the future.
 Your understanding and support are appreciated.